joshherigon/disease-stewardship-ms/README.md

-# Supplemental code for: "Effect of reductions in observed disease and improved antibiotic stewardship on anti-biotic prescribing in Massachusetts between 2011 and 2015"
+# Supplemental code for: "Effect of reductions in observed disease and improved antibiotic stewardship on antibiotic prescribing in Massachusetts between 2011 and 2015"
 ## Stephen M. Kissler, R. Monina Klevens, Michael L. Barnett, Yonatan H. Grad

 The primary script in this repository is 'disease-stewardship.R'.
 That script calls 'icd.R' and pulls in the namcs**.csv files.
 It generates the figures and table in the main text.